-The commercial fishing in and around the Lease Area almost exclusively utilizes fixed gear (e.g., pots/traps) to target Black Sea Bass (BSB) and Whelk/Conch, which are the primary commercial species landed from within the lease area.
+The commercial fishing in and around the Lease Area almost exclusively utilizes fixed gear (e.g., pots/traps) to target Black Sea Bass (BSB) Centropristis striata and Channeled Whelk/Conch Busycotypus canaliculatus, which are the primary commercial species landed from within the lease area.
 Fixed gear fishing using gillnets to target spiny dogfish is conducted outside the lease area and along the export cable route(s).
-There is historical evidence that commercial fishing using mobile gear (e.g., trawls and dredges) has occurred in the Lease Area but evidence of mobile gear activity in the last decade is absent from available data This is consistent with anecdotal information from local fixed gear fishermen.
+There is historical evidence that commercial fishing using mobile gear (e.g., trawls and dredges) has occurred in the Lease Area but evidence of mobile gear activity in the last decade is absent from available data.
+This is consistent with anecdotal information from local fixed gear fishermen.
 Mobile gear fishing using trawls to target shrimp and dogfish is known to exist in the nearshore areas and along the planned export cable route(s).
-Additionally, exploratory fishing for Surf Clams in August 2021 identified a potential fishable resource several miles offshore (east) of the lease area that may be subject to future exploitation.
+Additionally, exploratory fishing for Surfclams in July 2021 identified a potential fishable resource several miles offshore (east) of the Lease Area that were fished for several months after being identified and may be subject to future commercial exploitation.